 Settlement Services International is a community-based not-for-profit organisation providing a range of services in the areas of refugee settlement, asylum seeker assistance and employment services in NSW.
 Students are working on a range of social enterprise opportunities identified by SSI, that support newly arrived refugees.

-Each year we run a Vietnam intensive, usually during Summer School.
-We fund 12 select cross-faculty students to travel to Hanoi to study social entrepreneurship in Vietnam and work on the ground with real social entrepreneurs helping to scope and scale their operations.
+Each year we run a Vietnam intensive unit of study.
+We fund up to 16 select cross-faculty students to travel to Hanoi to research and work on the ground with real social entrepreneurs, helping to scope and scale their operations.
+This is a unique opportunity to study social entrepreneurship in a Vietnamese context and to have a meaningful impact on a real social enterprise.

 Below are some of the inspiring social entrepreneurs we are working with.